jeromeku/lab4-1/README.md

         .attr("fill", "none");
 ```

-* Using the diagonal function
+* Using the diagonal function, but we need to provide it with some data
+* The path generator expects the source and target points of the path

 ```javascript
 var diagonal = d3.svg.diagonal()